kbutev/NotABadPlayer-Android/README.md

 * Command - keybind actions

+* Bridge - Player class is abstraction while AudioPlayerService & AudioPlayerDummy are implementation.

 General design:

 * CPU and energy efficient, memory ineffecient since the audio information is retrieved once and reused when trying to use the audio player